21 holiday gifts from Target for everyone | CNN Underscored

 Colsie Women’s Plaid Fleece Lounge Sweatshirt ($20; target.com)

-This super soft and cozy fleece matching set is just as comfortable as it is stylish.
+This super-soft and cozy fleece matching set is just as comfortable as it is stylish.
 Pair it with slippers for lounging at home or sneakers and a trench coat for a cool athleisure look.

-iRobot Roomba 675 Wi-Fi Connected Robot Vacuum ($174.99, originally $249.99; target.com)
+iRobot Roomba 675 Wi-Fi-Connected Robot Vacuum ($174.99, originally $249.99; target.com)

 Clean smarter, not harder with this iRobot Roomba vacuum.
-Loved ones will be thrilled with how easy it is to keep their homes neat, tidy and dust-free all with the touch of a button — or their voice thanks to its Google Assistant and Alexa capabilities.
+Loved ones will be thrilled with how easy it is to keep their homes neat, tidy and dust-free all with the touch of a button — or their voice, thanks to its Google Assistant and Alexa capabilities.

 Goodfellow & Co Men’s Olive Plaid Microfleece Pajama Set ($26.99; target.com)